Cruise Ship Accident Lawyers: The Ultimate Guide to Cruise Ship Injury Cases

 Injured cruise ship employees may be able to sue their employer under the Jones Act.
 This law specifies that injured employees are entitled to maintenance and cure, or living expenses and medical care.
 The employer must provide maintenance and cure until the employee ceases medical treatment or returns to work.

-Consult a Maritime Lawyer About Your Cruise Ship Injury
+Consult a Florida Cruise Ship Injury Attorney

 If you suffered an injury on a cruise ship, you need legal advice.
 Our experienced cruise ship attorneys will face off with the biggest cruise companies to fight for you.
 We’ll help you identify the cruise ship’s negligence and get you the compensation you deserve.

 Contact us today for a free consultation.
-We’ll review your case and explain the law that applies to your injury.
+We’ll review your case and explain the law that applies to your cruise ship injury.
 If we take your case, you’ll owe us nothing until we win.
 We’ll fight to get you a maximum settlement or jury award.
-If you’re ready to make a cruise line pay for its harm to you, call our cruise ship attorneys today.
+If you’re ready to make a cruise line pay for its harm to you, call our florida cruise ship attorneys today.